 python at the command prompt.
 You should see something like this:

 When you are writing new software programs, it’s possible (and common!) to modify dependencies and environment variables that your other software depends on.
-This can cause numerous problems, so should be avoided.
-A Python virtual environment solves this problem by wrapping all the dependencies and environment variables that your new software needs into a file system separate from the rest of the software on your computer.
+This can cause many problems, so should be avoided.
+A Python virtual environment solves this problem by wrapping all the dependencies and environment variables that your new software needs into a filesystem separate from the rest of the software on your computer.

 The virtual environment tool in Python is called

 venv, but before we set up

 venv, we need to create our club site project folder.

 Our project folder will house not only our virtual environment, but all the code and media for our Django club site.